Last revision: August 24, 2025 10:03:pm est

 Every destructive behavior, every irrational fear, every toxic relationship is a reflection of your own mind working against you.
 You are the one making the decisions that lead to your suffering.
 You are the one clinging to the delusions that keep you trapped.
 You are the one refusing to confront the reality of who you are and what you have become.

-And if you ever want to be free, you must hunt Satan down and banish it.
+And if you ever want to be free, you must hunt evil down and banish it.

 Satan thrives in chaos, confusion, and darkness.
 The more unaware you are of your programming, the more it controls you.
-If you want to defeat suffering, you must force it into the light and examine it—understand it—and understand why it happened.
+If you want to defeat suffering, you must force it into the light so you can examine it.
+You can never understand why it happened if you're too scared to look.

 But knowing you are programmed is not enough.
 Understanding why you suffer does not stop the suffering.
-Breaking free requires action—deliberate, calculated action.
+Breaking free requires action, deliberate, calculated action.
+You must face your fears to control them.

 The Roller Coaster Analogy: Facing Fear Head-On